What Is Secondary Acute Myeloid Leukemia?

 It's important to remember that everyone who has AML is different.
 Many things can affect your outlook, including your age and your genes.

-The 5-year survival rate for people ages 20 and older with AML is 26%.
-This means 26% of those people will most likely live at least 5 or more years beyond diagnosis.
-The 5-year rate is 68% in people younger than 20.
+The overall 5 year survival rate for people ages 20 and older with AML is about 30%.
+This means 30% of those people will most likely live at least 5 or more years beyond diagnosis.
+The 5-year rate is 69% in people younger than age 20.

 Primary AML usually has a better outlook than secondary AML.
 Chemo often doesn't work as well against the secondary form.
 But now that a medication is available for secondary AML and other treatments are being studied in clinical trials, your doctor has more options to try.